Project Definition

 Impacts

-In order to test our user scenarios, usability problems we held a series of workshops with public and private schools’ teachers.
-According to their feedback and requests, we continuously update our product.
+To test our user scenarios and usability problems, we held a series of workshops with teachers from public and private schools.
+Based on their feedback and requests, we continuously updated our product.